mattias800/react-native-relay-facebook-neo4j-starter-kit/README.md

 This is a starter kit that shows how a couple of frameworks can run together.

+The main showcase here is GraphQL and Relay.
+There is no Redux.

+The only state that is stored outside of Relay is a session object which contains a user object with an auth token.
+It is stored manually in AsyncStorage.

+The only communication that is not over GraphQL is authentication, which is a normal REST endpoint.

+#### iOS only, Android possible but not implemented

 This was developed on iOS.

 All frameworks used support Android, so if anyone wants to make it work on Android, feel free to make a pull request.

 ### App